OPTML-Group/Unlearn-Saliency/DDPM/README.md

    Specify GPUs using the `CUDA_VISIBLE_DEVICES` environment flag.

-   We demonstrate the code to run Saliency-Unlearning on CIFAR10; the commands can run the STL10 experiments using the same commands but replacing config  and dataset flags accordingly.
+   We demonstrate the code to run Saliency Unlearning on CIFAR10; the commands can run the STL10 experiments using the same commands but replacing config  and dataset flags accordingly.

    For instance, using two GPUs with IDs 0 and 1 on CIFAR10,